Devkant01/Todoify/README.md

 ## Features

-- User authentication: Secure access to the application with user login and registration functionality.
+- **User authentication**: Secure access to the application with user login and registration functionality.
-- Authorization: Ensure that users can only access or modify their own tasks by enforcing proper access control mechanisms.
+- **Authorization**: Ensure that users can only access or modify their own tasks by enforcing proper access control mechanisms.
-- Task creation: Easily create new tasks with a title, description, and due date.
+- **Task creation**: Easily create new tasks with a title, description, and due date.
-- Task tracking: Keep track of the status of each task, whether it's pending, in progress, or completed.
+- **Task tracking**: Keep track of the status of each task, whether it's pending, in progress, or completed.
-- Task prioritization: Assign priority levels to tasks to ensure important tasks are given the necessary attention.
+- **Task prioritization**: Assign priority levels to tasks to ensure important tasks are given the necessary attention.
-- Task categorization: Organize tasks into different categories or tags for better organization and filtering.
+- **Task categorization**: Organize tasks into different categories or tags for better organization and filtering.
-- Error handling: Ensure smooth operation by providing user-friendly error messages and handling edge cases, such as invalid inputs or server issues.
+- **Error handling**: Ensure smooth operation by providing user-friendly error messages and handling edge cases, such as invalid inputs or server issues.
-- Task search and filter: Quickly search and filter tasks based on status or category for easier task management.
+- **Task search and filter**: Quickly search and filter tasks based on status or category for easier task management.

 ## Tools and Technologies Used

-- Frontend: EJS, CSS, JavaScript
+- **Frontend**: EJS, CSS, JavaScript
-- Backend: Node.js, Express.js
+- **Backend**: Node.js, Express.js
-- Database: MongoDB
+- **Database**: MongoDB
-- Libraries: JWT, Zod, Static Files, moment, express-session
+- **Libraries**: JWT, Zod, Static Files, moment, express-session
-- Version Control: Git, GitHub
+- **Version Control**: Git, GitHub

 ## Installation